grafana/grafana-operator/documentation/deploy_grafana.md

     ...
     skipCreateAdminAccount: <bool>  # Skip creating the admin account when providing custom credentials from a secret.
     ...
-    priorityClassName: <string?     # Assign a priorityClass name to the grafana pod.
+    priorityClassName: <string>     # Assign a priorityClass name to the grafana pod.
 Empty by default.
 ```

 NOTE: Some key's are common to both in securityContext and containerSecurityContext, in that case containerSecurityContext has precendence over securityContext.